Why is London such a great place to live, and what makes London property so attractive as an investment?

 1) Open Market – Property advertised on websites and available to anyone

 2) Discreetly Marketed – Usually by estate agents who only contact their trusted buyers

 As if these issues were not enough to contend with, buying from overseas is even more complicated.
 Not knowing the areas often leads to buying in the wrong location for your objectives.
 Having limited market knowledge on property prices can also create problems.
-London is a very price sensitive market.
+London is a very price-sensitive market.
 The best property at the right price always sells fast.
-It can be very frustrating for overseas buyers who fly over to view a specific property only to find it sold.
-Therefore, most overseas buyers usually appoint a buying agent or property finder to represent their interests in London.
+It can be very frustrating for overseas buyers who only fly over to view a specific property to find it sold.
+Therefore, most overseas buyers usually appoint a buying agent to represent their interests in London.
 A good buying agent will advise on location and prices, then search all options to access the whole market.

-The location is always high on the list of priorities for any property buyer.
-The most desirable areas of London are all central and surrounding the lower half of Hyde Park.
-This area is commonly referred to as Prime Central London.
-Prime London occupies the areas to the north of Hyde Park and the Prime Fringes surround both Prime Central and Prime.
+The location is always a high priority for any property buyer.
+The most desirable areas of London are central and surrounding the lower half of Hyde Park.
+This area is commonly known as Prime Central London.
+Then Prime London occupies the areas north of Hyde Park, and the Prime Fringes surround both Prime Central and Prime.